vking34/kafka-learning/kafka-connect/README.md

 ### Connector

+- The high level abstraction that coordinates data streaming by managing tasks

 - Kafka Connect Cluster has multiple loaded Connectors

 - Each connector is a re-usable piece of code (java jars)